WindsorLakeComputing/NYC_AirBnB_Model_Workflow/README.md

 ```

 ### Get API key for Weights and Biases
-Let's make sure we are logged in to Weights & Biases.
+Let's make sure we are logged in to Weights & Biases, https://wandb.ai/bjk1456/nyc_airbnb
 Get your API key from W&B by going to
 [https://wandb.ai/authorize](https://wandb.ai/authorize) and click on the + icon (copy to clipboard),
 then paste your key into this command: